 Head north through the lanes to Framlingham and its fantastic 12th century castle, before continuing onto Debenham, a pretty village with its overhanging houses and antique shops, then on to Saxtead Green.
 Here you can visit the beautifully restored 18th century post mill and, perhaps, take refreshment at the inn nearby.
 A detour to one of the vineyards in the area is well worth the visit.
 Then travel through Easton, home of what was, at one time, the longest ‘crinkle-crankle’ wall in the world.
 You can visit Easton Farm Park a model farm with a unique Victorian dairy, or walk through the gardens surrounding the fine, Elizabethan Helmingham Hall, perhaps stopping for a cream tea.
 Continue on to Bildeston to stay at the charming Crown Hotel.

 Head west and explore Lavenham, the most spectacular of wool towns, famed for its unique collection of timber-framed buildings.
 The appearance of the town has changed little over the years: half-timbered houses lean crazily over the narrow streets, whilst the Guildhall (built in 1529) is perhaps the town´s most prominent feature.
 Return to the Crown.

 Duration: 4 days/4 nights

-- Tour book – includes a brief history of the region, maps and directions, and a detailed account of everything there is to do, see and visit each day.
+Tour price: £20 for the pdf tour book which details your route with directions and maps, accommodation information, and a comprehensive account of everything there is to do, see and visit on each day